polyactis/eGADA/README.md

 Usage:
 ./eGADA -i INPUTFNAME -o OUTPUTFNAME [OPTIONS]

-  -h [ --help ]                         produce help message -T [ --TBackElim ] arg (=5)            is the backward elimination critical
+  -h [ --help ]                         Produce this help message.
+  -T [ --TBackElim ] arg (=5)           Minimal T-stat during the backward
-                                        value for a breakpoint. i.e. minimum
+                                        elimination of breakpoints.
+T-stat =
-                                        (mean1-mean2)/stddev difference between
+                                        (mean1-mean2)/stddev between two
-                                        two adjacent segments.
+                                        adjacent segments.
-  -a [ --aAlpha ] arg (=0.5)            is the SBL hyper prior parameter for a
+  -a [ --aAlpha ] arg (=0.5)            SBL hyper prior parameter for a
                                         breakpoint.
 It is the shape parameter
                                         of the Gamma distribution.
 Higher
                                         (lower) value means less (more)
-                                        breakpoints expected a priori.
+                                        breakpoints.
-  -M [ --MinSegLen ] arg (=0)           is the minimum size in number of probes
+  -M [ --MinSegLen ] arg (=0)           Minimal length required for any
-                                        for a segment to be deemed significant.
+                                        segment.
-  --BaseAmp arg (=0)                    Mean amplitude associated to the
+  --BaseAmp arg (=0)                    The amplitude for the copy-neutral
-                                        Neutral state.
-If not provided, and c option is used, then it is estimated as the median value of all probes
+                                        state.
+If it is not provided, the -c option value is used instead and
-                                        hybridization values after running the
+                                        BaseAmp is estimated as the median
-                                        algorithm.
-We recomend to estimate this
+                                        value of probes/bins of a segment.
+We recomend to not set this value.
-                                        on chromosomes that are known to have a Neutral state on most areas.
-In some cases this value may be known if we have been applied some normalization,
-                                        preprocessing or using another sample
-                                        as ref.
+                                        Manually estimate it afterwards on
+                                        segments that are known to be in a copy-neutral state.
-  -s [ --sigma2 ] arg (=-1)             Variance observed, if negative value,
+  -s [ --sigma2 ] arg (=-1)             Variance for each segment.
+If negative,
-                                        it will be estimated by the mean of the differences.
-I would recommend to be
+                                        it will be estimated by the algorithm.
-                                        estimated on all the chromosomes and as a trimmed mean.
+                                        We recommend it to be estimated by the algorithm (~ trimmed mean.
   -c [ --SelectClassifySegments ] arg (=0)
+                                        Non-zero value to classify segment into
-                                        Classify segment into altered state
+                                        altered state (1) or not (0).
-                                        (1), otherwise 0
-  --SelectEstimateBaseAmp arg (=1)      toggle this to estimate BaseAmp from
+  --SelectEstimateBaseAmp arg (=1)      Non-zero value to estimate BaseAmp from
                                         data, rather than user-supplied.
-  --convergenceDelta arg (=1e-08)       a delta number controlling convergence --maxNoOfIterations arg (=50000)      maximum number of iterations for EM
+  --convergenceDelta arg (=1e-08)       A delta number controlling convergence
+                                        in the EM algorithm --maxNoOfIterations arg (=50000)      The maximum number of iterations before the EM convergence algorithm is
-                                        convergence algorithm to run before
-                                        being stopped
+                                        stopped.
   --convergenceMaxAlpha arg (=100000000)
-                                        one convergence related number, not
+                                        One convergence related number.
-                                        sure what it does.
   --convergenceB arg (=9.9999999999999995e-21)
-                                        one convergence related number, not
+                                        one convergence related number.
+  -b [ --debug ]                        Toggle debug/verbose mode for more
+                                        status output
-                                        sure what it does -b [ --debug ]                        toggle debug mode -r [ --report ]                       toggle report mode --reportIntervalDuringBE arg (=100000)
+  -r [ --report ]                       Toggle report mode --reportIntervalDuringBE arg (=100000)
-                                        how often to report the break point to be removed during backward elimination -i [ --inputFname ] arg               input filename, gzipped or not. could be specified as option or positional
+                                        How often to report any break point removed during backward elimination.
+  -i [ --inputFname ] arg               Input file path.
+It could be specified
-                                        argument.It is a single column text
+                                        as an option or positional argument.
+If the suffix is .gz, the software will unzip it upon reading.It is a
-                                        file with no header.
+                                        single-column text file with no header.
-  -o [ --outputFname ] arg              output filename
+  -o [ --outputFname ] arg              Output filepath.
+If the suffix is .gz,
+                                        the software will zip the output
+                                        automatically.

+Examples:
+./eGADA -i /tmp/input.tsv.gz -o /tmp/output.tsv.gz -M 1000 --convergenceDelta 0.01

 ```